CesiumGS/3d-tiles-samples/glTF/EXT_structural_metadata/ComplexTypes/README.md

 # Complex Types

-This sample demonstrates usage of the [`EXT_mesh_features`](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_mesh_features) extension for storing feature IDs that are associated with vertices of a mesh, and the [`EXT_structural_metadata`](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_structural_metadata) extension for storing a property table with metadata that is looked up based on the feature IDs.
+This sample demonstrates usage of the [`EXT_structural_metadata`](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_structural_metadata) extension for storing a property table with metadata that is looked up based on feature IDs.

 The sample contains a glTF asset with a single mesh primitive.
 The mesh primitive consists of a quad (the unit square), formed by 2 triangles.
 The vertices in this mesh primitive have the usual `POSITION` and `NORMAL` attributes.

 ### Feature IDs

+The sample uses the [`EXT_mesh_features`](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_mesh_features) extension for storing feature IDs that are associated with vertices of a mesh.
 The basic structure and definition of the feature IDs for this example is the same as for the [FeatureIdAttribute](../../EXT_mesh_features/FeatureIdAttribute/README.md#feature-ids) example.

 Additionally, this sample defines metadata that is associated with the feature IDs.

 ### Metadata Structure

-The structure of the metadata is defined with an [`EXT_structural_metadata` schema](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_structural_metadata/README.md#schema-definitions) that contains a single class.
+The structure of the metadata is defined with an `EXT_structural_metadata` _schema_ that contains a single class.
 The class contains several properties:

 - a variable-length `ARRAY` property with _normalized_ `UINT8` values
 - a fixed-length `ARRAY` property with `BOOLEAN` values